Send the link below via email or IMCopy

 Neither you, nor the coeditors you shared it with will be able to recover it again.

 You can change this under Settings & Account at any time.

 is created when one or more elements of design are used repeatedly to create a feeling of organized movement.

 To keep rhythm exciting and active, variety is essential.

-The principles of design describe the ways that artists use the elements of art in a work of art.
+The principles of art and design describe the approach artists use the elements of art in an artwork.